 To ensure that potential buyers have the requisite information about a work to make a purchase, we recommend adding as many details as possible.
 However, to protect you and our customers, works priced above $5000 require the following information:

-- Your legal name indicated on your "build a resume" page
+- Your legal name indicated on your "edit profile/resume" page

-- A personal summary or artist statement on your "build a resume" page
+- A personal summary or artist statement on your "edit profile/resume" page

-- A website link (as the primary website link on your build a resume page) that verifies you are the creator, legal representative or rights holder of the original physical work, such as your personal website or another website selling the work.
+- A website link (as the primary website link on your edit profile/resume) that verifies you are the creator, legal representative or rights holder of the original physical work, such as your personal website or another website selling the work.
 (Resales are only available to established galleries and museums).